 Hip Dysplasia is a disease of the hip in which the joint does not develop properly, which causes inflammation, swelling and eventually arthritis.
 It is a painful condition that will need on-going treatment for the rest of your dog’s life.
 The chosen treatment will depend on the severity, ranging from anti-inflammatory medicine to surgery.

-While Hip Dysplasia can be down to a Labrador’s genetics, keeping your dog at a healthy weight, providing an appropriate amount and type of exercise, and feed the right diet can all help reduce the pressure put on a dog’s joints.
+While Hip Dysplasia can be down to a Labrador’s genetics, keeping your dog at a healthy weight, providing an appropriate amount and type of exercise, and feeding them the right diet can all help reduce the pressure put on a dog’s joints.

-Elbow Dysplasia is not a condition that can be cured as it’s not possible to reverse the process, and so it is often managed by control of the dog’s body weight, light exercise, hydrotherapy, dietary supplements and anti-inflammatory medicine.
+Elbow Dysplasia is not a condition that can be cured as it’s not possible to reverse the process, so it is often managed by light exercise, control of the dog’s body weight, hydrotherapy, dietary supplements and anti-inflammatory medicine.